TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

 <img width="600" alt="3D_Drawing" src="https://github.com/user-attachments/assets/7b958ffc-730d-46b8-90ab-472bfc7ec6f5" />

-This image shows the key components of a precharge circuit used in electric vehicles, like a Formula SAE car.
-It includes a large green resistor (used to limit inrush current), a pair of high-voltage contactors (which control power flow), and a simple wiring layout that connects everything.
-The resistor allows the motor controller to charge up slowly before the main contactor closes, preventing damage.
-The diagram offers a clean visual of how the parts fit together and helps with planning wiring and mounting in a real system.
+This image shows the key components of a precharge circuit used in electric vehicles, such as Formula SAE cars.
+The large green resistor (Ohmite L225J100E) is approximately 50 mm long, 15 mm tall, and 10 mm wide, and is used to limit inrush current during system startup.
+The high-voltage contactors, each roughly 70 mm × 50 mm × 40 mm, control when power is routed through the resistor or directly from the battery.
+The bottom-right view provides a simple wiring layout, illustrating how the resistor and contactors connect to safely manage voltage buildup before the main contactor closes.
+This diagram helps visualize how components will be mounted and wired within the enclosure.

 ## Buildable Schematic